tizonia/tizonia-openmax-il/README.md

   --spotify-playlist arg Spotify playlist name.

 Google Play Music options:
   --gmusic-user arg                     Google Play Music user's name (not
                                         required if provided via config file).
   --gmusic-password arg                 Google Play Music user's password (not
                                         required if provided via config file).
   --gmusic-device-id arg                Google Play Music device id (not
                                         required if provided via config file).
   --gmusic-artist arg                   Play tracks from the user's library by
                                         artist.
   --gmusic-album arg                    Play tracks from the user's library by
                                         album.
-  --gmusic-playlist arg                Play a playlist from the user's library.
+  --gmusic-playlist arg                 Play a playlist from the user's
+                                        library.
+  --gmusic-all-access-station arg       Search and play All Access stations
-  --gmusic-station arg                 Play a station from the user's library.
+                                        from the user's library.
   --gmusic-all-access-album arg         Search and play All Access tracks by
                                         album (best match only).
   --gmusic-all-access-artist arg        Search and play All Access tracks by
                                         artist (best match only).
   --gmusic-all-access-tracks arg        Search and play All Access tracks by
                                         name (50 best matches only).
   --gmusic-all-access-genre arg         Search and play All Access tracks by
                                         genre.
+  --gmusic-all-access-feeling-lucky-station
-  --gmusic-feeling-lucky-station       Play the user's 'I'm Feeling Lucky'
+                                        Play the user's All Access 'I'm Feeling Lucky' station.
-                                       station.
   --gmusic-all-access-promoted-tracks   Play All Access promoted tracks.

 ```